KainosSoftwareLtd/secret-scanning/README.md

     git rm -f $TMPFILE
     ```

-5. Configure your CI pipeline to perform a secrets scan.
+5. Configure your CI pipeline to perform a secrets scan e.g. `.gitlab-ci.yml`:

+    ```.yaml
+    stages:
+      - security

+    gitleaks:
+      stage: security
+      image:
+        name: "petergallagher/gitleaks"
+        entrypoint: [""]
+      script:
+        - gitleaks --repo-config --repo-path=./ --verbose --pretty
+    ```

+# Next steps
-# What to do if you find a leak?
+## What to do if you find a leak?

 So you've found a leak, what do you do?